zztalker/imunify360-doc/docs/dashboard/README.md

 * Get results from it
 * Add bad domains to the list of <span class="notranslate">Reputation Management</span>

 If a domain or an IP is blocked, then this information will be available in the table below.
-Imunify360 uses [Google Safe Browsing](https://safebrowsing.google.com/) technology.
 If a user’s website appears in this table, then it would be useful to send [this link](https://developers.google.com/webmasters/hacked/) to the user.
 This instruction can help to solve problems with the domain.

 At the top of the page (also in the main menu near <span class="notranslate">Reputation Management</span> item), Imunify360 shows the number of affected domains.
 This number is a quantity of affected domains that exist on the server.